TheDigitalArchive-sol/the-archive/README.md

 ## Features

 - **NFT Book Cover:** The cover of each book is stored as a unique NFT, providing proof of ownership and authenticity.
-- **Decentralized Storage:** Each chapter of the book is stored as a separate piece of data on the blockchain, ensuring it is immutable fast accessible.
+- **Decentralized Storage:** Each chapter of the book is stored as a separate piece of data on the blockchain, ensuring it is immutable and easily accessible.
 - **Contributor Credits:** The back of the book lists all contributors, giving them recognition through blockchain-based records.
 - **Royalty System:** A transparent and automated royalty system based on Solana smart contracts, ensuring fair payments to authors, artists, and other contributors.
 - **Blockchain Transparency:** Every transaction related to the book, from creation to royalty payments, is tracked and verified on the Solana blockchain.